UPS Packaging Charges with WooCommerce UPS Shipping Plugin

 All these box options have predefined guidelines and limitations in terms of weight and dimensions.
 Besides, they also have a default amount that is added to the total charges, respectively.

 But the drawback of these options is that sometimes these options prove to be too costly.
-The reason being their default fixed dimensions and weight limitations.
+The reason is their default fixed dimensions and weight limitations.

 Using custom boxes, store owners can save a lot of money as they can specify the dimensions which have the least space wastage.
 It is very useful in packing multiple items too, as the owner can specify the weight limit that he needs for the whole package.